-Double Degree/Double Major Programs
+Dual Degree/Double Major Programs

-All double degrees shall consist of a degree within CMDI and a degree outside CMDI.
 Students may complete requirements in two fields and receive two degrees from the university.
-Such double-degree programs are available combining CMDI with business, engineering, music or disciplines in the College of Arts and Sciences.
-Students must apply to graduate for each degree-CMDI and the Leeds School of Business, the College of Arts and Sciences, the School of Engineering and Applied Sciences or the College of Music.
+Such double-degree programs are available combining CMCI with business, engineering, music or disciplines in the College of Arts and Sciences.
+Students must make application for a double degree program in both CMCI and the Leeds School of Business, the College of Arts and Sciences, the School of Engineering and Applied Sciences or the College of Music.
 Any other combined program must be arranged by consulting both programs.
+All double degrees shall consist of a degree within CMCI and a degree outside CMCI.

-Students may double major within CMDI.
+Students may double major within CMCI.
 The primary major will determine whether the degree is a BA or BS.
-Students may not get a double degree within CMDI.
+Students may not get a double degree within CMCI.